-Commandeering, post-Murphy, is not limited to federal laws that compel state or local government to assist affirmatively in the implementation of a federal regulation.
-Commandeering also occurs when federal law prohibits adoption of state and local laws to govern state and local conduct.165 Murphy also bars the federal government from using its preemption powers to regulate state and local officials, versus private parties.
+implementation of a federal regulation.
+Commandeering also occurs when federal law prohibits adoption of state and local laws to govern state and local conduct.
+Murphy bars the federal government from using its preemption powers to regulate state and local officials.

-This should doom parts of Section 1373 that violate these principles.166 Specifically, the provision of Section 1373 that prohibits state and local governments from regulating the conduct of their own employees-rather than private parties-arguably is commandeering under the logic of Murphy.
-167 It also is not a permissible form of federal preemption.168
+This should doom parts of Section 1373 that violate these principles. $^{169}$ Specifically, the provision of Section 1373 that prohibits state and local governments from regulating the conduct of their own employees-rather than private parties-is commandeering under the logic of Murphy. $^{170}$ It also is not a permissible form of federal preemption. $^{171}$

 Post-Murphy, the administration's interpretation of its executive power based on these sections of Section 1373 therefore faces brisk doctrinal headwinds.
-The Justice Department Office of Inspector General (OIG) issued a report in May of 2016 in which it read the phrase "in any way restrict" in
+The Justice Department Office of Inspector General (OIG) issued a report in May of 2016 in which it read the phrase "in any way restrict" in Section 1373 to deny state and local government power to pass laws that affect federal information gathering, not just ones that authorize direct interference with that federal function.
+It noted that grant